- Price based on a group of 6 - 9 persons

 Day 13: Jaipur

 After breakfast drive to Delhi.
-Upon arrival at Delhi, check in at hotel.
-Overnight stay at hotel.
+Upon arrival at Delhi, check-in at the hotel.
+Overnight stay at the hotel.

 Day 15: Depart Delhi

 Transfer from your hotel to Delhi airport in time to board your flight to onward journey.